lod-cloud/lod-cloud-draw/README.md

     python3 scripts/get-data.py

-## Dockerized version
-Build the container

-docker build -t lod-cloud-draw .

-Start the container

-docker run -it lod-cloud-draw

-Then navigate to /target/release and assign the execution permission on lod-cloud-draw in order to generate the lod cloud

-cd /workspace/target/release
-chmod +x lod-cloud-draw

-Now you can use lod-cloud-draw as illustred in the section [Usage](#usage) (use ./lod-cloud-draw to execute the program)

 # Dockerized Version
-This section provides illustrates the Dockerized version for running lod-cloud-draw.
+This section illustrates how running the Dockerized version of lod-cloud-draw.

 ## **Building and Running the Container**